Ecclesiastes of Erasmus

 Ecclesiastes: On the Art of Preaching (Ecclesiastes: sive de ratione concionandi) was a 1535 book by Desiderius Erasmus.
 One of the last major works he produced, Ecclesiastes focuses on the subject of effective preaching.
 Previously, Erasmus had written treatises on the Christian layperson, Christian prince, and Christian educator.
 Friends and admirers, including Bishop John Fisher suggested that Erasmus write on the office of the Christian priesthood.
 He began writing the text in 1523, finally completing and printing Ecclesiastes in 1535.

 Sections

 Ecclesiastes is divided into four sections, but Erasmus himself declares that those sections cover three themes.
 Section one is a discussion of the value of the office of priest, and the qualities that an effective preacher exemplifies and cultivates.
 Sections two and three are a review of rhetorical devices that a good preacher should have in their repertoire.
 Erasmus believed that a priest should have a solid background in homiletics and hermeneutics in order to properly interpret scripture, and construct effective sermons on that interpretation.
 The fourth section is a resource bank of topics worthy of sermons, and scriptural references to draw from.
 This section is filled with practical examples and illustrations.

+The work was sixteen years in the writing, and is largely based on Quintilian’s Institutio Oratoria, but also uses some ideas from Melanchthon's Elementa Rhetorices (1531).